 This stance (with Chinese origins) is often referred to as the Seven Star Stance or Tai Chi Heel Stance, but you will also often see it referred to as Strumming (or Playing) the Lute.
 The latter name refers to a specific sequence of movements in Taichichuan (Tai Chi) in which Qi Xing Bu is prominently featured.
 So Strumming the Lute refers to a movement in Taichichuan and not to the specific stance.

 A rough English equivalent pronunciation of Qi Xing Bu would be something like “Chi Shing Bu.”

 Parallel Cat Stance

-This stance is similar to Neko Ashi Dachi except that the front foot is moved to the side so that it is in alignment with the hip joint on the same side.
-Both feet are pointed toward local angle 1.
-Like Neko Ashi Dachi, the ball of the front foot rests on the floor and nearly all of the weight is placed over the opposite leg.
+This stance is similar to Neko Ashi Dachi except that the front foot is moved back and to the side so that it is beside and parallel to the foot of the weight-bearing (pedestal) leg.
+We will refer to the foot that bears little or no weight as the “cat-foot.”
+The cat-foot should be positioned so it is in vertical alignment with the hip joint on the same side.
+Both feet are pointed toward local angle 1 and the toes of both feet are aligned along the local Octagon 3-4 axis.
+Like Neko Ashi Dachi, the ball of the cat-foot will rest on the floor and nearly all of the weight is placed over the pedestal leg.